 Local Haze is the first local Air Quality Sensor Confidence meter – delivered for free to your iPhone.
 It allows you to be confident in the air quality readings that you are seeing for sensors outside your home.
 It aggregates quality-controlled crowdsourced air quality data and public air quality data and delivers an easy to understand “at a glance” confidence value.
 In a few seconds, a sensor’s reading and the level of confidence in that reading can be easily read and understood.
 Local Haze reports data from several types of sensors including PurpleAir, Luftdaten, AirNow and the U.S. Department of State.

-Local Haze is available currently for iPhone devices only, and the latest version is V1.3.3 released in December 2019.
-Download and install the Local Haze app from the Apple app store , then launch the app.
+Local Haze is available currently for iPhone devices only.
+Download and install the latest version of Local Haze from the Apple app store, then launch the app.
 If you are connected to a network within seconds the app displays confidence data about the air quality sensors in your geographic area.
 With Local Haze, you can breathe easy and be confident about the quality of your outdoor air sensor data readings.

 Why does air sensor confidence matter?

 Air quality is affected by pollutants and particulate matter (PM).
 The EPA and the WHO have established guidelines for safe air quality.
 There are many outdoor air sensors near your location that are monitoring the quality of the surrounding air.
 Using Local Haze gives you a confidence reading on the sensor measurements for your location.
 The Local Haze app displays quality-controlled crowdsourced air quality data in an easy-to-understand format.

 What information does Local Haze display?